 My story recalled a moment when I was driving through a busy intersection.
 Like too many others, I quickly glanced down at my phone.
 When I looked up, I found myself narrowly missing what could have been a life-changing collision.

-According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed 3,142 lives in 2019.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed 3,142 lives in 2020.
 My life could have been one of them.
-This near-miss inspired me to help others do better.
-That’s why I helped the SLT develop a policy encouraging associates to keep their phones on “do not disturb” mode while driving, which temporarily silences or blocks calls and alerts from being a distraction.
+This near miss inspired me to help others do better.
+That’s why I helped the SLT develop a policy encouraging associates to keep their phones in “do not disturb” mode while driving, which temporarily silences or blocks calls and alerts from being a distraction.

 Additionally, each SLT member signed NHTSA’s pledge to end distracted driving by promising to drive phone-free.
 With transparent sharing and action, we can help each other make changes that improve everyone’s chances of getting home safely.